 Flange Leakage is a serious concern during operation as it may cause to serious hazards.
-So, day by day, designing of each piping component following operational integrity is becoming more and more difficult.
+So, day by day, designing each piping component following operational integrity is becoming more and more difficult.
 Now checking flanges for leakage problems is common while pipe stress analysis.
 Every organization has some criteria on which flanges to be checked during the design stage.

 Already various types of flange leakage checking methods are available in Caesar II as listed below.
 Click on the individual subject to access those: